julienschmidt/protocol-design/README.md

 The credentials are then stored as CSV using the format `<username>,<salt>,<verification_key>` in the `users.csv`.

+**ATTENTION**: By default a "testuser" with password "testpassword" is configured, which should be replaced by proper user credentials!

 ### Arguments:
 `-s` Server mode: accept incoming connections from any host `-p` Specify the port number (default: `5000`)